Our Guide to the Order of Adjectives in English, Based on Adjective Type (with Examples)

 Age doesn’t have to be a number.
 Age can also be communicated with words that explain the time period or era the noun was created in or lived in.
 Adjectives used here could be:

-new, young, antique, prehistoric
+new, modern, antique, prehistoric

 Example: